ainsleyrutterford/Hackintosh/README.md

 - **Shutdown**
 - **Restart**

-## What doesn't work

-- Nothing that I am aware of
+What doesn't work?
+Nothing that I am aware of!

 ## Installing Windows 10